 For the purposes of preparing and presenting the Company's condensed consolidated interim financial statements, the Company has adopted all applicable standards and interpretations issued other than those discussed below.
-These standards have not yet been adopted because they are not effective for the Company until subsequent to May 31, 2017.
+These standards have not yet been adopted because they are not effective for the Company until subsequent to February 28, 2018.

 IFRS 9 Financial Instruments ("IFRS 9"): In July 2014, the IASB issued the complete IFRS 9, Financial Instruments (2014), which will replace IAS 39, Financial Instruments: Recognition and Measurement.
 IFRS 9 provides a new model for the classification and measurement of financial instruments.
 The IASB has determined the revised effective date for IFRS 9 will be for annual periods beginning on or after January 1, 2018.
 The Company will evaluate the impact of the change to the consolidated financial statements based on the characteristics of the financial instruments outstanding at the time of adoption.
+The Company does not anticipate a significant impact on the financial results from adopting the standard.